trident91/trident91.github.io/content/posts/nextchat/index.md

 ### QOL improvement: auto-sync

-As a said, as a heavy multi-device user, I found that using nextchat's native sync-up function is kind of painful.
+As I said, as a heavy multi-device user, I found that using nextchat's native sync-up function is kinda painful.
 Everytime I have to actively click a `Sync` button that's hidden in a menu.
 So I decided to customize my NextChat to include an auto-sync function.

 ![alt text](image-3.png)

-Well actually let's look for any existing efforts so that I won't reinvent the wheels.
+Well before getting into dirty works, let's actually look for any existing efforts so that I won't reinvent the wheels.
 And it took me 5 seconds to find one!
 Someone who actually knows how to develop TypeScript webapp has submitted a PR to include autosyncing, but the PR is never merged (as of today):

 https://github.com/ChatGPTNextWeb/NextChat/pull/5700